Breaking Through the Signal: Disruptive Politics and Network Communications Technology

-My dissertation looks at the politics of disruption in networked communication technology.
-It is supported by a Vanier Canada Graduate Scholarship.
-It looks at the political philosophy of disruptive actions within NCT infrastructure, viewed from a variety of perspectives and included a range of disruptive actions.
+My dissertation research looks at the politics of disruption in networked communication technology.
+It is supported by a Vanier Canada Graduate Scholarship and a Richard Thomlinson Fellowship from McGill University.

 You can read my comprehensive exam text on the historical politics of disruptive action here.

 I define “civic fiction” as the construction of complex counterfactuals that enable a person or an event to take a role in a public dialogue that they feel they wouldn’t be able to otherwise.
 This project examines this phenomenon, which goes beyond the familiar “lying in politics,” as a manifestation of a certain type of “outsider” political action with implications for cosmopolitanism, sympathy, the role of false witnessing in politics, and the potential for unwilling audience collusion with the fictive act.
-An early paper on this theory was presented at Theorizing the Web 2014.
+An early paper on this theory, focused on the Gay Girl In Damascus case study, was presented at Theorizing the Web 2014.